 - Data Isolation: When data from many customers is stored at a shared physical location, which is the case for Microsoft 365 users, that data is isolated to protect it from inappropriate use or loss while preventing customers from gaining access to one another’s data.

 - Access Control: The capability to set limits on data access depending on personnel, device and time of day.

 - Application Auditing: A detailed audit trail of who did what — and when — helps IT staff detect unusual activities that might track down a security breach.

 There are even more security measures, including logical security, data security, admin and user controls, but more on that later.

-Rob Norris of Fujitsu said, “Over the next year, we predict that business will start realizing that security sitting outside of the IT department isn’t something they should be worried about, but in fact represents a positive change in how security is now being seen more as a business challenge rather than an IT one.”
+Businesses are starting to realize that security goes beyond the IT department.
+It’s a positive change in that security is now being seen more as a business challenge rather than an IT one.
 As data security continues to dominate the list of business concerns, you’re going to see more and more companies moving to the cloud.

 Your decision comes down to what’s best for you and your business.
 Whether it’s a looking for the right cloud hosting solution, seeking the flexibility of a hybrid solution or anything else in between, we at CCB Technology want to help.

 CCB Technology partners with the most trusted cloud solution partners and can help you navigate the different options.
 We deliver cloud offerings that not only fit your specific environment, but grow as you grow.
 As a top Cloud Innovator, we have optimized the cloud consulting and deployment process so you can elevate your business through the cloud with ease.
 Connect with a Personal Cloud Advisor today!